Brionconroy/coffee-social-react/README.md

 Eslint was installed and configured locally.
 After running, some minor errors where found and fixed, react version not specified but no errors were logged.

-this is where i got the information to install https://github.com/jsx-eslint/eslint-plugin-react#configuration
+This is where i got the information to install https://github.com/jsx-eslint/eslint-plugin-react#configuration